BenGottschall/cowtalk/README.md

 # cowtalk
-A terminal messagin app based on the cowsay technology of 1999
+A terminal messaging app inspired by cowsay